rroshann/scene_reader/README.md

 **Complexity:** O(H·W) for detection + O(ℓ²) for generation

+**In simple terms:** The input is an image and a mode (gaming or real_world), and the output is a scene description string with latency, cost, and cache hit metadata.

 ---

 #### Algorithm 10: Approach 3.5 - Specialized Multi-Model Pipeline

-**In simple terms:** The input is an image and a mode (gaming or real_world), and the output is a scene description string that incorporates text and depth information when available.

 ```
 SpecializedPipeline(I, mode | θ_yolo, θ_ocr, θ_depth, θ_llm, cache)